Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Guides

-Expose Tools Over MCP
+Expose tools over MCP

 flowai-harness can expose runtime tools as Model Context Protocol (MCP) servers over stdio or Streamable HTTP.
 Use this when an MCP-aware client should call Python-defined custom...